 - The Postman Always Rings Twice in both the original and the 1981 remake.
 Beautiful Cora, the main female character, was married to an ugly, old, boring husband.
 She was played by Lana Turner (1946) and Jessica Lange (1981) respectively, two of the most sexy women of their time.

 - The entire plot of Hitch centers around a pick-up artist who coaches unattractive men on how to win the hearts of their dream women.

 - Oh Dae-su and Mi-Do in Oldboy (2003).
 It turns out that they've been hypnotized into falling in love with each other.
 And that's not nearly the worst revelation... turns out they fulfill The Ugly Guy's Hot Daughter, too.

 - Plan 9 from Outer Space: he's an aging, withered Bela Lugosi, she's Vampira.

 - In Zombieland, Columbus was a geeky shut-in with no friends, while Wichita was a beautiful popular girl.
 They hook up, aided considerably by their lack of options.

 - The National Lampoon's Vacation films pair Chevy Chase with Beverly D'Angelo as Clark and Ellen Griswold.
-While Clark is no worse than average looking he definitely falls under both the 'dorky acting' and 'personality issues' elements being not only a Bumbling Dad but also Mr. Serious Business when it comes to family events.
-Ellen on the other is not only very beautiful but a total sweetheart with a ton of patience.
+While Clark is no worse than average-looking, he definitely falls under both the 'dorky acting' and 'personality issues' elements, being not only a Bumbling Dad but also Mr. Serious Business when it comes to family events.
+Ellen, on the other hand, is not only very beautiful but a total sweetheart with a ton of patience.